dbinoj/FacultyModule/README.md

+# Faculty Module for OpenScholar
-# This module modifies OpenScholar to the needs of the faculty of the Karunya family
+This module modifies OpenScholar to the needs of the faculty of the Karunya family